Open Source vs Proprietary

 What is Open Source?

-Open source refers to a digital product who’s process has been publicly posted or made transparent.
+In the common use of the word, open source refers to a digital product who’s process has been publicly posted or made transparent.
+(It should be noted that by definition, this alone is not truly "open source" but rather "source available."
+For something to be truly considered "open source," it must meet a number of additional requirements.
+However, the word "open soruce" has widely become synonymous with "source available," and therefore I will be using the term "open source" for the sake of simplicity.)
 For example, Signal has posted the source code for their app publicly.
 Open source software is usually (but not always) free, and usually the source code is posted for any of several reasons.
 One common reason is so that people can modify it as they wish and/or self-host it independently to ensure the safety of their data.
 This is not always allowed by the license, but it is not uncommon.
 Another reason is for trust and transparency so people can rest assured there’s nothing unethical going on in the background such as unnecessary data collection.
 A final, common reason is so that people who do know how to read the code can submit suggestions for improvement.
 A great example I read once said to think of open source as cooking at home and proprietary/closed-source as eating at a restaurant: at home you can see each ingredient and have total control over which ones to add, exclude, substitute, or modify.
 In the restaurant, your knowledge of the ingredients and control over them is limited to varying degrees, like substituting an ingredient or knowing what's in the secret recipe.

 The Ethics and Abuses